 Appointments with academic counselors are scheduled for majors in the School of Social Sciences.
 All others are able to speak with a Peer Advisor at any time.

 The Honors Program is designed for students in the Psychology (Cognitive Sciences) major who are interested in pursuing graduate study in psychology or seeking challenging research experiences as a capstone to their undergraduate experience.

 The program includes rigorous courses in Experimental Psychology, seminar classes, over one year of research experience, and culminates in an honors thesis.

-Applications for Fall 2013 are currently being accepted.
+Applications for Fall 2013 are no longer being accepted.
 For further information about the honors program and to download the application, please visit: Honors Program in Psychology.

 If you have questions about the Honors Program, please send an e-mail to Professor Virginia Richards at: firstname.lastname@example.org.

 Students meeting the following criteria are eligible to become part of Psi Chi, the National Honor Society in Psychology.

 The UCI chapter of Psi Chi invites new members twice a year.
 Invitations are sent by e-mail no later than November 19 and April 15.

 Invitations are sent to undergraduate majors in Psychology or Psychology and Social Behavior who meet the above criteria.